 Purpose-built for dashboards and admin panels.
 Excellent for internal operations.

-Wrong category—only useful if you're building internal tools, not customer products.
+Wrong categoryβonly useful if you're building internal tools, not customer products.

-Real Founders Building Real Things: The Proof Is In The Shipping
+Real Founders Building Real Things: The Proof is in The Shipping

 This isn't theoretical.
-Founders are already using WeWeb 3.0 to ship products that were impossible with traditional no-code.
-One SaaS founder built a multi-tenant invoicing platform with custom calculation logic in 8 weeks.
-Same product would take 4-6 months with Bubble, or require hiring a full-stack developer ($50-100k cost).
+Founders are already using WeWeb 3.0 to ship products that were impossible with traditional no-code. vne SaaS founder built a multi-tenant invoicing platform with custom calculation logic in 8 weeks. came product would take 4-6 months with Bubble, or require hiring a full-stack developer ($50-100k cost).
 Another founder created a real-time data visualization dashboard that syncs across 5 APIs simultaneously.
 The vibe-code logic is 200 lines total.
 Clean.
 Readable.
 Maintainable.
 She owns it completely.
 No black-box vendor logic.
 No "we don't support that integration."
 Another solo founder built an e-commerce platform with custom pricing rules, abandoned cart recovery, and Stripe integration.
 Total time: 12 weeks.
 Total cost: $99/month WeWeb subscription + domain/hosting.
 She's now processing $50k/month in revenue.
 That's not because WeWeb magically makes you a better builder.
 It's because you're no longer fighting the tool.
 You're fighting the market.
 That's where your energy should be.
 The data backs this up: founders using vibe-code tools report 40% faster time-to-market compared to traditional no-code, according to 2024 developer surveys.
-That speed advantage compounds.
-Ship faster, get user feedback faster, iterate faster, find product-market fit faster.
-In SaaS, three months is a lifetime.
+That speed advantage compounds. chip faster, get user feedback faster, iterate faster, find product-market fit faster. nn SaaS, three months is a lifetime.

 Founders shipping multi-tenant SaaS apps, e-commerce platforms, and real-time dashboards in 8-12 weeks using vibe-code logic.
 Products supporting thousands of users on $99-499/month subscription cost.